dynamotn/dotfiles/README.md

 ## :brain:&nbsp; Philosophy

+- Everything must be under control
+- Everything must be easy to initial or change
+- Everything must be automatically, with few manual steps before setup
+- Everything must be dynamic, on every places
+- Everything must have same pastel, with harmony

+## :wrench:&nbsp; Rules

 - Manage all configurations by only chezmoi, not use any other tool (dotbot, comtrya, stow...) or IaC tool (ansible, nix...).
 Use script and template of chezmoi to do anything.
 - Manage my home folders, and some of OS configurations across multiple machine
 - Must convert configurations of a tool to use Git submodule as a part of dotfiles, if match any of below conditions: